If you're working on your content strategy it's easy to get overwhelmed.

 Tell your readers:

-One of the great aspects of competitor comparison articles is that they act as a good filter for clients.
+One of the great aspects of competitor comparison articles is that they act as a good filter for clients, and by ranking for competitor keywords you get in front of customers who are almost ready to make a purchase.

 If someone reads the article and identifies the "Aha!" moment your product delivers, they'll be itching to sign up and start using your solution.